prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // `kappa` transfer public keys (ephemeral ECDHE keys)
       transfer_pubs: EddsaPublicKey[];

-      // `kappa` link encryptions with an ECDHE-encrypted SHA-512 hash code.
-      // The ECDHE encryption is done using
-      // the private key of the old coin and the corresponding transfer
-      // public key.
-Given the
-      // private key of the old coin, it is thus possible to decrypt the
-      // `secret_encs` and obtain the SHA-512 hash that was used to
-      // symetrically encrypt the `link_encs` of all of the new coins.
-      secret_encs: string[];

-      // For each of the `n` new coins, `kappa` symmetrically encrypted tuples
-      // consisting of the EdDSA/ECDHE-private key of the new coin and the
-      // corresponding blinding factor, encrypted using the corresponding SHA-512
-      // hash that is encrypted in `secret_encs`.
-      link_encs: string[][];
     }

-  For details about the HKDF used to derive the symmetric encryption keys from ECDHE and the symmetric encryption (AES+Twofish) used, please refer to the implementation in `libtalerutil`.
-The `melt_coins` field is a list of JSON objects with the following fields:
+  For details about the HKDF used to derive the new coin private keys and the blinding factors from ECDHE between the transfer public keys and the private key of the melted coin, please refer to the implementation in `libtalerutil`.
+The `melt_coin` field is a list of JSON objects with the following fields: